 Step 2: Base Station

 1. Verify the path for the Base Station Observation File(s) is correct.
-This is the observation file you downloaded from the base station and copied to the Cycle\System folder on the USM.
+This is the observation file you downloaded from the base station and copied to the Cycle\System folder on the USB.
 It was automatically moved to your project folders during the import and project set-up.
 If you did not copy the observation file to Cycle\System earlier, you will need to browse to it and select it now using the “+” button.

-2. Enter your base station information in the lower section and verify it is correct.
-Use the Survey Nail manager in the Base Station Location section middle of the dialog to Save your base station definition for future reference.
+- Use the Survey Nail Manager in the Base Station Location section middle of the dialog to Save your base station definition for future reference.
 You can use the dropdown section to recall previously saved Survey Nail locations.

 3. Click Next.